A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Graph-based estimation of

-Formally, let $\{x_i\}, i = 1, d, \hdots, n$ be $d$-dimensional independent observations.
-Suppose we have clustered the data into $k$ clusters.
-Let $C_j, j = 1, \hdots, k$, denotes the indices of the observations in cluster $j$ and let $n_j = |C_j|$.
-We aim to provide an estimate for the number of clusters that achieves the most separation of the data across different values of $k>1$.
-The setting $k=1$ refers to no clustering and we use this as our null setting.
+We aim to estimate the number of clusters that maximizes the separation of the observations across different values of $k>1$.
+The setting $k=1$ corresponds to no clustering, which we use as the null setting.

-A definition of clustering is given in \cite{jain2010data}: Given a representation of n objects, find $k$ groups based on a measure of similarity such that the similarities between objects in the same group are high while the similarities between objects in different groups are low.
-However, there is no precise definition of similarity, and the definition of cluster could be subjective.
-To estimate the number of clusters, we define the optimal clustering based on the underlying density of the dataset, and the definition of an optimal number of clusters $k^*$ naturally extends from this.
-We assume $f_j(x)$ is the probability density for cluster $C_j$. \begin{definition} The optimal clustering is defined as a clustering mapping $\psi_{k^*}: R^p \rightarrow\{1,...,k^*: \psi(X) = \psi(Y) \text{ if and only if } X, Y \sim f_i(x), \forall i\in \{1,...,k^*\}\}$, where $X$ and $Y$ are independent samples.
-The optimal number of clustering is $k^*$. \end{definition}
+A definition of clustering is given in \cite{jain_data_2010}: \begin{quote} ``Given a representation of $n$ objects, find $k$ groups based on a measure of similarity such that the similarities between objects in the same group are high while the similarities between objects in different groups are low.'' \end{quote}